MPragya-20/Face-Detection-using-Python-and-OpenCV/README.md

-# Image-Detection-using-Python-and-OPenCV
+# Face-Detection-using-Python-and-OPenCV
-First commit-Image detection by Pragya
+First commit-Face detection by Pragya

+This project comprises of simple face detection in an image using Python and OpenCV.